Thoseyearsbrian/Aegis/CONTRIBUTING.md

 ## 🙌 Community Support

 If you find value in this project, please consider giving it a ⭐️ Star.

-This project aims to build a trustworthy, clean, and fully controlled network defense system.
-To ensure consistency and security, all configurations and rules are independently maintained by the project owner.